Tigers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner and the Chicago Cubs play Kerry Carpenter and the Detroit Tigers at Comerica Park on Monday.
-First pitch is at 6:40 PM ET.
+Seiya Suzuki and the Chicago Cubs head into the second of a three-game series against Kerry Carpenter and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.

-The favored Cubs have -130 moneyline odds to win against the underdog Tigers, who are listed at +110.
-The total is 9 runs for this contest.
+The favored Cubs have -120 moneyline odds against the underdog Tigers, who are listed at +100.
+The total is 9 runs for this matchup (with +100 odds to go over and -120 odds to go under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.